 Green Tea Extract

 Green tea is popular among health enthusiasts for its benefits, such as better detoxification, digestion, and enhanced metabolism.
-Also, according to research, topical application of green tea is known to exhibit the depigmenting effect.
+Also, according to research, topical application of green tea is known to reduce skin pigmentation.
 Here’s how you can use green tea:

 Black Tea Water